Network-Based Pathway Enrichment Analysis with Incomplete Network Information: Simulation Results

-To illustrate how external information about the network structure facilitates the estimation, we let the percentage of information $r$ vary from 0 to 1.
-When $r$ is less than 1, we estimated the adjacency matrices using the proposed two-step procedure and filled in the nonzero edges with the estimated weights.
-When full knowledge of the network topology is given ($r=1$), one only needs to apply the second step to estimate the edge weights.
-Table~\ref{p160_err_sparse} compares the estimated networks with the true model under several deviance measures based on 200 replications, with a sample size $m = 40$ for experiment 1 and $m = 100$ for experiment 2.
-The Matthews correlation coefficient exhibits a clear increasing trend, while the Frobenius norm loss a clear decreasing trend, both indicating the improvement in estimation when the percentage of external information $r$ increases.
+To illustrate how external network information affects the estimation accuracy, we vary the percentage of information $r$ from 0 to 1.
+When $r$ is less than 1, we estimate the adjacency matrices using the proposed two-step procedure and fill in the nonzero edges with the estimated weights.
+When full knowledge of the network topology is given ($r=1$), we only apply the second step to estimate the edge weights.
+When there exist misspecified edges in the external information, we use two tuning parameters for network estimation, one for controlling the overall sparsity of the network and the other for correcting the misspecified edges.
+The optimal tuning parameters are selected over a grid of values using \bic~defined in \eqref{eq:BIC}.

+Table~\ref{p160_err_sparse} compares the estimated networks with the true model under several deviance measures based on 100 simulation replications; in both experiments, the sample size for both null and alternative hypotheses is $m = 100$.
+The Matthews correlation coefficients improve significantly as the percentage of external information $r$ increases from 20\% to 80\%, and the Frobenius norm loss shows a clear decreasing trend, both indicating the improvement in estimation accuracy when more external information is available.
+In cases where the information is misspecified (denoted by 0.2(m) and 0.8(m)), one can see that the performance of network estimation is not compromised by much after properly selecting the tuning parameters.

-Next, we evaluated the performance of Network-based Gene Set Analysis in detecting pathway enrichment by comparing it with Gene Set Analysis \citep{Efron:2007vz}, which tests either a competitive or self-contained null hypothesis.
-While a self-contained null hypothesis permutes the samples and compares the gene set in the pathway with itself, a competitive null hypothesis permutes the genes and compares the set of genes in the pathway with a set of genes not in the pathway.
-Gene Set Analysis recommends using the competitive null approach to take into consideration the distribution of individual gene set scores, which are used to determine the test statistics.
+Next, we examine the performance of NetGSA in detecting pathway enrichment by comparing it with Gene Set Analysis \citep[GSA,][]{Efron:2007vz}.
+GSA tests a competitive null hypothesis and compares the set of genes in the pathway with its complement in terms of association with the phenotype.
+The underlying model consists of both randomization of the genes and permutation of the samples, which are combined into the idea of `restandardization'.
+This method is later denoted by GSA-c.
+In addition, we consider GSA with permutation of the samples only, later denoted by GSA-s, since this version of GSA compares the set of genes in the pathway with itself.